nmt/CartCodeChallenge2020/readme.md

 ![Main page](./img/secondbitesavings.png)

 ## Assumptions
-- The app shown covers the front end of the project only; there is no back end presently
+- The app shown covers a basic front end aspect of the project only; there is no back end presently
 - Only a 'checkout' style page is provided without product pages
 - The profile selector is for demonstration purposes only to apply the relevant special pricing rules
 - Product quantities cannot go below 0